Midwestern states form transportation diversity committee

-SPRINGFIELD — A coalition of 10 state transportation agencies, including Illinois’, announced the creation of a diversity panel last week to develop “fairness and inclusion” at work sites, the group’s president said.
+SPRINGFIELD — A coalition of 10 state transportation agencies, including Illinois’ and Iowa's, announced the creation of a diversity panel last week to develop “fairness and inclusion” at work sites, the group’s president said.

 The committee has not yet held a meeting, a spokesperson for the Illinois Department of Transportation said in an email, but its establishment “has been in the works for a while.”
 Members of the Mid-America Association of State Transportation Agencies will share methods and programs designed to diversify their practices.